-6.1.
+6.2.
 Design, Construction and Characterization of an AMR Bridge Sensor

-The result of this research is part of the published authored work in [36].
+The results of this research is part of the published authored work in [36].

-6.1.1.
+6.2.1.
 Design and Operation of the AMR Bridge Sensor

-The working principle of the AMR Bridge sensor is shown in Figure 6.1 while the design that operates as the demonstrator chip's layout is displayed in Figure 6.2.
-In order to minimize the impacts of temperature changes and interference from external magnetic fields, this implementation, which consists of two identical sensors, aims to define magnetoresistive structures tailored to the magnetic field produced by electric currents.
+The working principle of the proposed AMR bridge sensor is shown in Figure 6.1 while the design that functions as the demonstrator chip's layout is displayed in Figure 6.2.
+In order to minimize the impacts of temperature changes and interference from external magnetic fields, this design, which consists of two identical sensors, aims to define magnetoresistive structures tailored to the magnetic field produced by electric currents.
 Since every AMR bridge is a differential sensor, the two sensors chip displays a double differential measurement system.
-Note that the structure is within a square of $4 \times 4 \text{ mm}^2$ and was realized on a $5 \times 5 \text{ mm}^2$ chip.
-The margins are 0.5 mm while the arm of the bridge has a length L = 1 mm and a width of either 0.1 or 0.2 mm.
-The contacting pads size can be reduced such that the chip can fit inside a $3 \times 3 \text{ mm}^2$ footprint.
+The structure is within a square of $4 \times 4$ mm and was realized on a $5 \times 5$ mm chip.
+The margins are 0.5 mm while the arm of the bridge has a length L=1 mm and a width of either 0.1 or 0.2 mm.
+The contacting pads size can be reduced such that the chip can fit inside a $3 \times 3$ mm footprint.

-A U-shaped silver trace was designed and fabricated and placed on top of the sensor.
-Using a Voltera V-One prototype machine, the U-shaped trace was printed on top of a 45 μm thick Kapton band [240].
+There is a U-shaped silver trace put on top of the sensor.
+Using a Voltera V-One prototype machine, the U-shaped trace was printed on top of a 45 $\mu$ m thick Kapton band [240].
 The sensors were positioned above this band.